eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-adoption-view.md

 Other specific product passports which are further described in the EcoPass KIT are the [battery](#battery-passport), [transmission](#transmission-passport) and [electric drive](#electric-drive-passport).
 All of them depend on the generic Digital Product Passport data model.
 Further data models will follow.

 The goal of these passports is to create unified data models that can be used and adapted across the automotive industry.
-These data models are modelled according to the [CX-0003](https://catena-x.net/fileadmin/user_upload/Standard-Bibliothek/Archiv/Update_Juli_23_R_3.2/CX-0003-SAMMSemanticAspectMetaModel-v.1.0.2.pdf) BAMM/SAMM Standard in Version 1.1.0 (updated link once published).
+These data models are modelled according to the [CX-0003](https://catena-x.net/en/standard-library) SAMM Standard in Version 1.1.0 (updated link once published).
 For detailed information please follow the embedded links to the Catena-X Standard library.

 ### Digital Product Passport